 The first thing we must do before beginning to unravel the term ideology is to proceed to establish its etymological origin.
-Specifically, it is clear that it comes from Greek and is made up of the union of two particles from that language: idea , which is defined as "appearance or form", and the suffix - logia , which can be translated as "study".
+Specifically, it is clear that it comes from Greek and is made up of the union of two particles of that language: idea , which is defined as "appearance or form", and the suffix - logia , which can be translated as "study."

 Ideology is the set of fundamental ideas that characterizes the thinking of a person, a community or an era.
 It is also the philosophical doctrine focused on the study of the origin of ideas .